BioSciResearch/optimus_bind_sample/README.md

 ### Goals <sup>[1](https://www.quora.com/q/hxbiokqurmxybuec/What-are-the-major-requirements-for-Optimus-Bind-the-collaborative-Quora-project-to-predict-the-impact-of-mutations-on)</sup>

 Scientists have increasingly turned to computational methods to predict ΔΔG values (changes in the free energy ΔG upon mutation).
 These methods are computationally expensive for large datasets to the extent that it becomes prohibitive for genome-wide studies or even scanning mutations on a single protein.
 There is therefore a clear need for new methods that are both fast and accurate.
+As such, this collaborative computational biology project aims to predict the effects of mutation directly from protein sequences.

  - Fast – Upper limit of 30 minutes per mutation.
 	 - *Problem:* The most direct approach, accurately simulating the physics of the system to guess the mutation’s effect on the binding free energy (∆∆G), can take as long as 180 hours of computer time for a single mutation.